 Sophie has been studying, practising and teaching yoga and meditation for 20 years.
 Her classes are a blend of dynamic flow, yin yoga and mindfulness meditation.
 Her main studies in yoga have been in India where she has worked with BKS lyengar, Shandor Remete and Clive Sheridan.
 The work of Sarah Powers, Jon Kabat-Zinn, Martine Batchelor, Martin Aylwood and the influence of Insight Buddhism are also central to her teaching style.
-Sophie specialises in pregnancy yoga, is a birth doula and co-created the Mindful Breath Birthing ante-natal course.
-She is registered with the Mindfulness Training Institute, and a student of the Diamond Approach.
+Sophie specialises in pregnancy yoga, is a birth doula and teaches the Birth Preparation workshops at the Stables.
+She is a registered teacher with the Mindfulness Training Institute, and a student of the Diamond Approach.

 Alison is registered with the British Wheel of Yoga and holds British Wheel specialist certificates in Yoga for Pregnancy, and Pranayama.
 She has undertaken extensive further training in yoga for women's heath and well-being with Uma Dinsmore-Tuli and specialises in pregnancy, post-natal, baby and well- women yoga.
 Alison's teaching style is friendly and inclusive with adaptations to suit all levels of experience and health conditions.
 A key feature of her classes is mindful attention to movement with breath; all classes include pranayama and relaxation.

 Alex first came to yoga through meditation, and this practice continues to provide the foundation of his yoga journey and the inspiration for his teaching.
 He sees the practice of yoga postures as a means to integrate the subtle transformative effects of meditation with the physical body, and create space in life for peace, energy and creativity to arise.
 He completed teacher training with Simon Low at the Yoga Academy and teaches the anatomy and physiology modules on the AYP yoga teacher training.

-Alex is a member of the Chartered Society of Physiotherapy and works as a Physiotherapist in Leeds.
-He is deeply interested in the clinical applications of yoga and mindfulness in pain management, and is currently studying a program specialising in teaching yoga as a treatment for chronic lower back pain.
-Alex aims to offer a therapeutic practice, leading to healthy, functional and effortless movement in daily living.
+Alex is a member of the Chartered Society of Physiotherapy and works as a Physiotherapist in York.
+He is deeply interested in the clinical applications of yoga and mindfulness in pain management.
+Alex aims offers a therapeutic practice, leading to healthy, functional and effortless movement in daily living.

 Chloé first discovered yoga at the age of 16 after attending an Iyengar class with her mum.
 She soon fell in love with the practice, impressed with how it made her feel in both body and mind.
 Curious to learn more, Chloé completed a foundation course before going on to train as a teacher in 2010.
 Since qualifying, she has continued to study and train with some of the world's leading teachers such as David Swenson and Sarah Powers.